njanetos/tikz3d/README.md

 \filldraw[green] (12, 12, 0) -- (12, 12, 12) -- (0, 12, 12);
 ```

 Must have 3 points, and a color.
 Any other parameters currently will not work.
+Each shape faces in the counter-clockwise direction, e.g., the points defining each triangle should wind around counter-clockwise as you face it.
+Otherwise, it will still render, but it will be lit as if from the other side.

 Then, if this is saved as, e.g., `test.tex`, run

 ```
 ./tikz3D test.tex
 ```

 which produces `output.tex` containing the final rendering.
 See `test.pdf` for the final rendering.